 Key Differences Between the Copperhead vs Northern Watersnake

-The major difference between these two snake species is their venom- or the lack of it.
+One difference is the patterns.
+A copperhead snake has an hourglass-shaped scale pattern, whereas the northern water snake has a bulb-shaped pattern.
+The other major difference between these two snake species is their venom- or the lack of it.
 American copperheads are venomous and although they aren’t regular killers, several people have been reported to have lost their lives from their bites.
 Northern watersnakes, on the other hand, are entirely nonvenomous and are less dangerous than copperheads to humans.
 Let’s take a look at both species, feature by feature.

 Copperhead vs Northern Watersnake: Size